 Unfortunately, despite your best efforts, pipes can burst at anytime.
-If the worst does happen, South London Heating Ltd suggest that you take the following steps as soon as you discover the burst pipe, before you call a professional plumber:
+If the worst does happen, Mark Gallagher from Which?
+Trusted trader South London Heating Ltd, the 2015 Trader of the Year, suggests that you take the following steps as soon as you discover the burst pipe, before you call a professional plumber:

-Finally, “call a professional plumber to repair the pipe as soon as possible, and take him through the steps you’ve already taken.”
+The final step is to 'Call a professional plumber to repair the pipe as soon as possible, and take him through the steps you’ve already taken.'

 Whilst you’re waiting for your plumber to arrive

 According to South London Heating Ltd, as long as your burst pipe is not located next to an electrical source, there are a number of things you can do whilst waiting for your plumber, which will help to prevent any further damage to the property: